 All SAG support will end Saturday at 3:00pm and Sunday at 7:20pm, if you are unable to finish before then you must be SAGed to the finish.

 We make the upmost effort to mark the route as much as possible, but we understand that on long rides we can get zoned-out.
 Note that we mark the turns multiple times before the turn and once after.
 Here are some turns that people tend to have issues with:

-~49 miles – Don’t miss the turn from SR192 to Delaware Ave.
-There is a traffic light at this intersection.
+~49 miles – Don’t miss the turn from SR192 to Eastern Ave.
+The bike lane goes away after this intersection.

-~50 miles – Right after your turn on Delaware take the one road before the last.
-Do not go all the way to the end of Delaware.
+~50 miles – Shortly after your turn on Eastern take 10th to the left.
+Do not go all the way to the end of Eastern.

 ~68.7 miles – When you get to Osceola Polk line you will be making the next left BEFORE the train tracks.
 Old Tampa Hwy is hard to see, so look for the markings and remember that it is before the train tracks.